Revealed: The Interconnectivity Needs of Asia Pacific’s Hyperscale Data Centres

-These factors make it vital for organisations to ensure their data centre networks have the resilience they need to provide the reliability their customers expect.
+These factors make it vital for organizations to ensure their data centre networks have the resilience they need to provide the reliability their customers expect.

 In other words, the easiest path to attaining a Five Nines solution deployment is through a data centre provider with a robust ecosystem of options.
 With a sufficient set of transport systems available, it’s possible to design the most resilient model, even if distributed across a set of vendor partners.

-For organisations, it’s essential to find a data centre provider that can maximise the number of diverse routes across their digital networks.
+For organizations, it’s essential to find a data centre provider that can maximize the number of diverse routes across their digital networks.
 At Digital Realty, our PlatformDIGITAL solution enables customers to do that.

 *Festoon systems are cable systems that “bounce” along the coast of a continent, connecting major cities together via a wet submarine cable.
 In many cases, these systems are used due to their cost advantages over purely terrestrial interconnections along the same routes.